Astral1119/sheets-wiki/src/blog/posts/documenting-formulas.md

 SUM(apples))
 ```

-As you can see I never use the purpose variable but within the formula itself it serves as a comment line for yourself or whomever comes in wondering what the formula does.
+As you can see the 'purpose' variable never gets used but within the formula itself it serves as a comment line for yourself or whomever comes in wondering what the formula does you can add as many or as little of these as you need.